Sphereon-SDK/pdf-sdk/csharp-net45/docs/ImagePDFApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new ImagePDFApi();
-            var stream = new System.IO.Stream(); // System.IO.Stream | The binary image or PDF (file/inputstream) to convert to PDF
+            var stream = new System.IO.Stream(); // System.IO.Stream | The first binary image or PDF (file/inputstream) to convert to PDF

             try
             {